nightpanda2810/Pixels_Dice_RO/README.md

 * Your die must NOT be connected to your phone.
 On Android, simply closing the Pixels app works.
 I assume the same for IOS.
     * This will always be true.
 * Only a single D20 is supported.
+* If you are using Brave browser, you must disable shields for HeroLab and PathBuilder in order for the extension to communicate with the companion application.
 * Only the online MongoDB Atlas database is supported for roll history and averages.